-- 1. Three school evacuation drills.
+- Three school evacuation drills,

 - 2. One bus evacuation drill, and

-- 3. One severe weather and shelter-in-place drill.
+- 3. One severe weather and shelter-in-place drill

+- One Law Enforcement lockdown drill

 When contacted by the appropriate local law enforcement agency with a request to conduct and participate in a law enforcement drill, the Superintendent or appropriate designed must conduct a law enforcement drill during the academic year.
 The law enforcement drill must be conducted according to the District's comprehensive and crisis plan and it may be conducted on days and times that students are not present in the building.